 National Defense Education Act Visiting Linguist

+During Dwight’s affiliation with USC, he was away for two periods.
+From 1956-1957 he was a Research Fellow at the Haskins Laboratories in New York.
+Click here to view the portion of this website about that.
 The second period when Dwight was away from USC was in 1959 when he was a Visiting Linguist at the 1st NDEA Institute, University of Colorado, Boulder.
-This was also an opportunity for the university to look him over and probably let to his being offered a professorship in 1960.
+This was also an opportunity for the university to look him over and probably led to his being offered a professorship in 1960.

 The Case of the Five Spanish Sailors